what does a power of attorney do what does a power of attorney do

 Durable Power of Attorney

 A durable power of attorney remains effective even if the principal becomes incapacitated.
 This ensures continuity in handling the principal’s affairs.
-The durable POA includes financial and possibly healthcare decisions, continuing until the principal’s death or revocation.
+The durable POA includes financial and possibly healthcare decisions and continues until the principal’s death or revocation.

 Limited Power of Attorney